Post-Brexit rights: the difference between settled and pre-settled status explained by a lawyer

 Was this happening already with “permanent residence”, the scheme previously in place under EU rules?

-What are the other differences between the two legal positions?
+What are the other differences between settled and pre-settled status?

 The differences affect non-vulnerable people as well.
-After Brexit, free movement as we know it will end, but the essence of it will continue until the government changes the law to bring all EU citizens within the new immigration regime.
 Once the essence of free movement ends, it might become harder to access services, such as getting a mortgage, with pre-settled status, as that requires a permanent, not temporary status.

-The Home Office has responded to media reporting saying that “not a single person had been refused” settled status and “nobody has been granted pre-settled status without first being offered the opportunity to submit evidence that they qualify for settled status.”
+The Home Office responded to media reporting in the first months the scheme was operating that “nobody has been granted pre-settled status without first being offered the opportunity to submit evidence that they qualify for settled status.”

 It sounds very simple but what that means is that the person is presented with the choice of taking pre-settled status or challenging the decision.
 The Home Office treats pre-settled status as a success even if this is a refusal of the status people wanted and they had right to.
 The system is built in such a way that forces in practice pre-settled status on people as it is the obligation of the person to understand how it works and act upon it.
 Many would ask if it is safe for them to challenge the Home Office.
 Someone who fears authority would suddenly be forced to engage with the system.
 So they may just accept pre-settled status even if they have the right to settled status.
 This is one of the biggest issues to this whole process.